Streamline your work in process inventory management

 With Katana, you can track WIP inventory levels at each stage of the production process.
 This information is updated in real time, showing exactly how much WIP you have on hand, where it is located, and what stage of the production process it is in.
 Katana’s manufacturing ERP also provides tools to help you manage your WIP inventory effectively, such as the ability to set reorder points, so you know when WIP levels reach a certain threshold.

 Katana’s ERP is the perfect solution if you want to improve your WIP tracking and management.
-Try it out with a free 14-day trial.
+Get a demo to see Katana in action.